mihaipatrascoiu/PCBE/README.md

 Concurrent and Event-Based Programming
 ======================================

-iThis repository is meant to host the projects for our University class on concurrency and event based programming.
+This repository is meant to host the projects for our University class on concurrency and event based programming.